Master of Research: Award instead of doctoral degree

 Some universities may award this degree to a doctoral candidate who has not completed the required period of study for a doctorate, but has completed a sufficient dissertation and taught content to be acceptable for an MRes.
 In some Russell Group universities this degree is awarded to doctoral candidates who embark on the Doctor of Engineering (EngD) programme but choose to pursue a non-academic career before the full Doctor of Engineering programme is complete.

 In most cases, however, a PhD candidate will step down to the level of a Master of Philosophy at British universities.
 The main difference between an MRes and an MPhil is that MRes sometimes (but not always) has taught components (although the main focus is still on research) and therefore might require a first year taught component during the doctoral studies, such as modules from an associated Master of Science degree.
-Research undertaken for a Master of Research degree is typically shorter in duration to that of an MPhil or PhD - around one to two years, as opposed to two or three, full-time.
+Research undertaken for a Master of Research degree is typically shorter in duration than that of an MPhil or PhD - around one to two years, as opposed to two or three, full-time.
 For humanities subjects, MPhil theses are typically 60,000 words (and PhDs 80–100,000), while MRes or MA(Res) are usually around 35–40,000 by thesis, or lesser for courses with a taught component (a mixture of smaller essays and a dissertation).
 Some universities require an oral exam (viva voce) in addition to a written thesis for successful completion of an MRes degree.